Is existence, in and of itself, a legitimate source of hope? Is any source of hope legitimate?

 On the plus side, she was brilliant, clever, theatrical (which is useful at times); if it did not involve those closest to her, she was capable of enormous generosity.
-It was generosity in service of her narcissism, offered at a distance and strangely abstracted, yet those facts do not diminish the end result.
+It was generosity in the service of her narcissism, offered at a distance and strangely abstracted, yet those facts do not diminish the end result.
 She spent hundreds of hours in her seventies donating time and raising money for a children’s clinic in a large local hospital.
 Specifically, it was a clinic for infants and toddlers who suffered from “a failure to thrive.”

 She promoted the work of the clinic, as well as raising thousands of dollars over the years.
-For someone of modest means, that was a considerable achievement in a life of unusual gifts that were overshadowed by disappointments – a slow deadening of potential I never came to understand.
+For someone of modest means, this was a considerable achievement in a life of unusual gifts that were overshadowed by disappointments — a slow deadening of potential I never came to understand.

 As for failure to thrive, it is a descriptive term, and comprises a number of observable problems that indicate lagging development in key areas.
-While it can occur in any infant or child, the organization my mother assisted dealt specifically with babies and toddlers of poor women.
-To a certain extent, the term was a euphemism for starvation – insufficient or improper nutrition, and neglect, benign or otherwise.
+While it can occur in any infant or child, the organization my mother assisted dealt with babies and toddlers of poor women.
+To a certain extent, the term is a euphemism for starvation — insufficient or improper nutrition, and neglect, benign or otherwise.

 Reflections in a societal mirror

-I return to Ms. Sebold and her words: where there is existence, there is hope.
+I return to Ms. Sebold and her words: Where there is existence, there is hope.